jpvajda/theorem-test/README.md

 ## DataBase

-1. The existing Database will not need to change and there should be no change to DB schemas, DB software or DB design for this project.
+1. The existing Database should change and there should be no change to DB schemas, DB software or DB design for this project.
 If at any point a Database change is required to move forward please raise that discussion to the PM team for evaluation.

 ## Search & Filter API